Are there alternatives to going to jail?

 Trust a Skilled Criminal Defense Attorney

+Are there alternatives to going to jail in Kentucky?
 A criminal conviction in Kentucky can have far-reaching, immediate, and life-long implications on your personal reputation, quality of life, liberty, career, and future opportunities.
-However, this doesn't necessarily mean you must serve jail or prison time.
+However, this doesn’t necessarily mean you must serve jail or prison time.
 There are other alternatives to jail that allow you to serve your punishments without being incarcerated.
-A skilled criminal defense attorney can explore your different legal options and help you make intelligent decisions.
+Our skilled criminal defense attorney can explore your different legal options and help you make intelligent decisions.

 At the Law Offices of John Schmidt & Associates PLLC, our attorney has the resources, expertise, and diligence to guide and represent individuals searching for alternatives to incarceration.
 As your legal counsel, we can investigate every aspect of your case thoroughly, help you understand your available sentencing options, and determine whether you are eligible.

-Contact the Law Offices of John Schmidt & Associates PLLC today to schedule a simple case assessment with knowledgeable criminal defense lawyers.
-We're proud to represent clients across Shepherdsville, Jeffersontown, Louisville, Elizabethtown, Radcliff, and Mount Washington, Kentucky.
+Contact the Law Offices of John Schmidt & Associates PLLC or call (502) 509-1490 today to schedule a simple case assessment with knowledgeable criminal defense lawyers.
+We’re proud to represent clients across Shepherdsville, Jeffersontown, Louisville, Elizabethtown, Radcliff, and Mount Washington, Kentucky.